FuelLabs/fuel-indexer/docs/src/reference-guide/components/graphql/queries/index.md

 # Queries

 Once data has been persisted into your storage backend, you can retrieve it by querying the [GraphQL API server](./api-server.md).
-By default, the API server can be reached at `http://localhost:29987/api/graph/<namespace>/<identifier>`, where `<namespace>` and `<identifier>` are the values for the respective fields in your indexer's manifest.
+By default, the API server can be reached at `http://localhost:29987/api/graph/:namespace/:identifier`, where `:namespace` and `:identifier` are the values for the respective fields in your indexer's manifest.
 If you've changed the `GRAPHQL_API_HOST` or `GRAPHQL_API_PORT` values of your configuration, then you'll need to adjust the URL accordingly.

 ## Basic Query